m6r-ai/getting-started-with-metaphor/getting-started-with-metaphor.md

 ### Adding context

-So far we've seen a very simple example, but real-world problems are more complex.
+So far we've seen a very simple example, but real-world problems are more complex and need more information.
-We deal with this by expanding the context section.
+You can do with this by expanding the context section.

 Here's a simple example where some more context is being provided: